enissinanreyhan-arch/Hiring-Dataset/README.md

 An instance has been chosen from test data and used for counterfactual example generation.
 The following instance has been chosen:

-Figure 2: Instance Used for counterfactual example

 The counterfactual examples have been generated with Dice library, with the following approaches.

 -	With all features

-Figure 3: Counterfactual Examples with All Features

 Generated counterfactual examples contain variances of the age variable.
 Accordingly, these counterfactual examples may not be beneficial for the individual, since it is not possible to be younger in real life.
 Thus, we generated counterfactual examples on the condition that age variable is constant.

 -	Age variable excluded

-Figure 4: Counterfactual Examples without Age Variable

 As shown in Figure 4, only variables that can be changed by the candidate are used to create counterfactual explanations.
 In the counterfactual examples, Coding Score and Interview Score is higher, which is a reasonable explanation and guidance for the candidate.

 d.
 LLM Explanation Generation

 OpenAI’s “gpt-4.1-mini” model is used for natural language explanation generation.
 API call has been made to OpenAI API with a prompt to generate explanation for counterfactual explanation generated above with Dice.

 i.
 Explanation for Each Counterfactual Example

 First, LLM is asked to generate natural language explanations for each counterfactual explanation.
 The result is as follows:

 “1) Explanation for CF #1
 - Changed features: CodingScore increased from 72 to 79, InterviewScore increased from 59 to 61.
 - Explanation: Improving both your coding test score and interview performance shows stronger skills and better preparation, which makes you more attractive to the hiring model.
 These improvements give the impression that you are more capable and ready for the job.